chillibits/particulate-matter-api/README.md

     -   Get average of the latest records of specific sensors
     -   Get data records from country in a specific time span
     -   Get average out of the latest data records of sensors within a specific country
+    -   Get data records from city in a specific time span
+    -   Get average out of the latest data records of sensors within a specific city

 -   Push endpoint
     -   Endpoint for data transmissions (more details in section 'push endpoint')